magomimmo/modern-cljs/doc/tutorial-05.md

 The received error is not so informative.
 We have not yet introduced any debugging tool to be used in such a case, so we try shooting the trouble with what we have in our hands: the CLJS repl connected to the browser (i.e. brepl).
-In the previus login form sample we ran the `(validate-form)` function from the brepl to test its behaviour.
+In the previous login form sample we ran the `(validate-form)` function from the brepl to test its behaviour.
 Let's try the same thing by evaluating the `(calculate)` function we just defined in `modern-cljs.shopping` namespace.